lijingzhu1/ETT-CKGE/README.md

 - /src: Source codes are in this folder.
 - /main.py: To run the IncDE.
 - data_preprocess.py: To prepare the data processing.
-- README.md: Instruct on how to realize IncDE.
+- README.md: Instruct on how to realize FEMME.

 ## Requirements

-All experiments are implemented on the NVIDIA RTX 3090Ti GPU with the PyTorch.
+All experiments are implemented on the GPU with the PyTorch.
 The version of Python is 3.7.

 Please run as follows to install all the dependencies: